karkman/MBDP_Genomics_2022/Practicals/README.md

 This directory (`/scratch/project_2005590/your-user-name`) is your working directory.
 Every time you log into Puhti, you should use `cd` to navigate to this directory, and **all the scripts are to be run in this folder**.

-The raw data used on this course can be found in `/scratch/project_2005590/COURSE_FILES/RAWDATA`.
+The raw data used on this course can be found in `/scratch/project_2005590/COURSE_FILES/RAWDATA_MISEQ`.
 Instead of copying the data we will use links to this folder in all of the needed tasks.
 Why don't we want 14 students copying data to their own folders?

 ## QC and trimming
 QC for the raw data takes few minutes, depending on the allocation.
-Go to your working directory and make a folder called e.g. `FASTQC` for the QC reports.
+Go to your working directory and make a folder called e.g. `FASTQC_RAW` for the QC reports.

 QC does not require lot of memory and can be run on the interactive nodes using `sinteractive`.